Chicago Motorcycle Accident Lawyer

 Most motorcycle accident claims begin and settle in the insurance phase, but some proceed to a lawsuit.
 Additionally, it may be in your best interest to file a lawsuit from the beginning of your case.
 To identify your optimal path to recovery, speak to a Chicago motorcycle accident attorney at Taxman, Pollock, Murray & Bekkerman, LLC.

 Various parties may be held liable, from car accidents to motorcycle collisions, due to the complexity of these incidents.
-A motorcycle accident lawyer in Chicago will need to conduct an extensive investigation into your particular motorcycle accident claim in order to determine all possible liable parties.
+An attorney will need to conduct an extensive investigation into your particular motorcycle accident claim in order to determine all possible liable parties.
 Some of these parties could include, but are not limited to, the following:

-- Other drivers on the roadway.
+• Other drivers on the roadway.
 Some of the most obvious at-fault parties include other drivers on the roadway.
 When another driver’s negligence causes a motorcycle accident, then that driver must be held accountable for their actions.
-Typically, compensation will come through a settlement with the at-fault driver’s insurance carrier, but it maybe does necessary to file a motorcycle accident lawsuit against the driver.
+Typically, compensation will come through a settlement with the at-fault driver’s insurance carrier, but it maybe does necessary to file a personal injury lawsuit against the driver.

-There are a few things you should expect when starting your motorcycle accident lawsuit, including:
+There are a few things you should expect when starting your motorcycle accident claim, including:

 When you file an insurance claim after a motorcycle accident, you need to expect that the at-fault party’s insurance carrier will try and push back.
 This could include offering very low settlements, to begin with, or even denying the claim altogether.
 If you get a call from an insurance claims adjuster, you need to be polite and say as little as possible.
 Pass the information on to your attorney and let them handle all communication with the insurance carriers.